carstenjlund/remix-test/README.md

 # Welcome to my Remix experiment!

-it is based on the standard remix
+it is based on the netlify server adapter.

 ## users page.
 Displays 10 users from the jsoplaceholder api.